learn-co-curriculum/programming-univbasics-3-methods-and-arguments-readme/README.md

 Occasionally, we will need to write methods that behave a specific way _by default_, but provide the flexibility to behave differently if we chose.

-Take the previous `greeting` method example - What if we wanted to say hello to someone whose name we didn't know?
-If we run greeting without passing in an argument?
+Take the previous `greeting` method example—what if we wanted to say hello to someone whose name we didn't know?
+If we run `greeting` without passing in an argument?

 ```ruby